Skip to main content

 You can adjust and filter the report to suit your needs:

-• Filters and Grouping: Filter by campaign, channel, property, or date range.
+• Filters and Grouping: Filter by campaign status, campaign name, channel, property, or date range.

 • “Multiple Campaigns” Row: Shows bookings influenced by more than one campaign, deduped into a single row.

-• “Multiple Channels” Row: Shows bookings influenced by multiple channels (within the same campaign or across multiple campaigns) when you group by channel.
+• “Multiple Channels” Row: Shows bookings influenced by multiple channels (within the same campaign or across multiple campaigns).

 Step-by-Step Instructions